ShanaSkydancer/Waiter_Webapp/README.md

 ## How to use the app
 ***

-The applicaton is live on heroku here:
+The application is live on heroku here:
 `https://codex-waiter-webapp.herokuapp.com/`

 1. A user logs in as a waiter.